 The state of Connecticut is fairly liberal in their views on homeschooling.
 In fact, according to state law, “parents have both a statutory and constitutional right to educate their children at home, and they are not required by law to initiate any contact with government officials before they begin to homeschool.”
 Standardized testing isn’t required either.
 The only real requirement is set by the Connecticut General Statute 10-184, and says that all parents are responsible for ensuring that their children receive instruction in the following required subjects: reading, writing, spelling, and English grammar; geography; arithmetic; United States history, and citizenship, including a study of the town, state, and federal governments.
 Beyond that, the state may choose to conduct an annual portfolio review meeting to ensure everything is up to standard; however, many schools do not request one, and it is not necessary for parents to contact the school district to initiate one.

 The First State offers three homeschooling options:

 - Homeschooling as a single-family household.
 This allows a child to be educated in the home by a parent or legal guardian.
 The only requirements are to report enrollment at the start of the school year and report attendance at the end of the year.

-- Homeschooling as a single-family household coordinated with the local school district.
+- Homeschooling as a single-family household in conjunction with the local school district.
 This allows a parent or guardian to teach at home using public school curriculum and requires enrollment and attendance reports.
 If families choose this option, then they must also write to the superintendent of the school district about their intent to do so.